emilystat/MFGP/README.md

 Both folders contain examples using MFGP.
 In folder "2var_non_stationary", simulated data containing two independent variables are generated from non-stationary and asymmetric process using conditional approach.
 In folder "3var_stationary", data containing three variables are simulated from stationary process.

-In both folders, "generate_data.m" is used to generate raw data.
-"Y_simu.mat" contains the response variable generated using "generate_data.m".
+In both folders, "Y_simu.mat" contains the response variable generated using "generate_data.m".
 "main.m" is the main folder to do the job.
 Functions in "EM_MCAR_2Vars.m" and "EM_MCAR_3Vars.m" are the MFGP algorithms for 2 variables and 3 variables respectively.
 "crps.m" is the metric function applied in the paper to conduct comparisons.